KornSW/ioBroker.fusionsolar/README.md

   10. have fun!

+## API-Versions

+Within the config dialog you can enable the support for the breaking changes that were suddenly made to the API.
+To do so, just enter "**gen-2**" instead of "**default**".
+The Adapter will follow the new communication contract, wich is actually a **BETA-FEATURE**!
+Please feel free to help us getting this stable - its tracked here: [Issue #6](https://github.com/KornSW/ioBroker.fusionsolar/issues/6) (german)

 ## @Huawei

 Unfortunately i have to say that the api feels relatively unstable.
 Above all, dealing with the numerous quota restrictions and different error endings can only be managed by senior developers.
 I hope that this is not an experiment, and that you will continue to further develop the api.
 Otherwise my work was unfortunately in vain.
 There is a large community with the need of a working api.